isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

 **Dr. Jörg Ludwig** is historian and archivist at the Saxon State Archives in Germany.
 He is responsiblie for archival descriptions and access to archives.
 He has been a member of the Ediotiral Board of Comma since 2001.

-**drs.
+**Drs.
 Frans Smit** has been working in the field of Archives, ICT and Information Archives since 1989, primarily in various functions in the local and national Dutch Government Administration.
 Currently he works as Senior Inspector at the Dutch Information and Heritage Inspectorate.
 He is also a part-time teacher of Archivistics at the Reinwardt University of Applied Science in Amsterdam.
 He has been Co Editor-in-Chief of Comma since 2021

-**Title: INTENDENCIA BUILDING: HERITAGE BUILDING AS SUSTAINABLE HERITAGE**
+# INTENDENCIA BUILDING: HERITAGE BUILDING AS SUSTAINABLE HERITAGE

 **Abstract:**